 Excel Formula Protection

 Microsoft Excel developers have made it easier for users to understand and work with formulas.
-Whenever a cell with a formula is selected, the formula is displayed automatically in the Excel formula bar.
+When you select a cell with a formula in Excel, the formula bar becomes active and displays the formula.
+Excel formula protection can alleviate this problem, but first we must understand how Excel works without it.

 To see the formula directly in the cell, simply press the F2 button on your keyboard.